 Arrival at Cheltenham’s Ellenborough Park was impressive.
 The hotel sits alone on the side of a hill, in acres of immaculate grounds with sweeping views down to one of the UK’s most famous racecourses.
 We were expecting great things of this hotel as the Ellenborough Park has won many awards, its main restaurant being the proud recipient of 3 rosettes.
 Having seen the grounds, I couldn’t help thinking that I had found the Four Seasons of the Cotswolds.

-As I approached the main house there seemed to be somewhat of a wedding conveyor belt, one party was leaving, another arriving and a third was being photographed on the extensive lawns.
+As I approached the main house there seemed not one but three extravagant weddings!
+One party was leaving, another arriving and a third was being photographed on the extensive lawns.
 Guests were milling about outside the main building in their best suits and dresses, with flowery headpieces.
 Wading through the crowd I reached reception, both modern and stylish with beautiful flower arrangements.
 Leading off reception was a maze of rooms and corridors as well as a modern bar and bistro.
 The hotel’s oldest rooms and premium suites were also located in this main building, reached via character filled stairways.
 The remainder of the rooms sat in pretty Cotswold stone outbuildings dotted around the lawns and pool.

 Our room was a De Luxe Double in one of the outbuildings.
 I was expecting a room full of character and Cotswolds charm.
-Unfortunately I was left somewhat disappointed.
-The room was bland with twee floral curtains and dark wood 80s furniture.
-It was however spacious and immaculate, its bathroom bearing a passing resemblance to a Four Seasons bathroom; modern with a large roll top bath and a shower and toilet in separate cubicles.
+The room was lovely but modern.
+I can’t fault the size or the spacious and immaculate bathroom bearing a passing resemblance to a Four Seasons bathroom; modern with a large roll top bath and a shower and toilet in separate cubicles.

-A few of these rooms, including our own, (number 21), opened directly onto the pool with a mini patio and chairs, paradise for kids and a pleasure for adults, treks down corridors in damp and unsightly bath robes after a swim can be avoided.
+A few of these rooms, including our own, (number 21), opened directly onto the pool with a mini patio and chairs, paradise for kids and a pleasure for adults, treks down corridors in damp and unsightly bathrobes after a swim can be avoided.
 Our room also benefited from afternoon and evening sunshine.
-I really do recommend requesting one of these poolside rooms, the outside space and easy access to the pool somewhat made up for the lacklustre room.
+I really do recommend requesting one of these poolside rooms, the outside space and easy access to the pool was brilliant, although I would love to have tried one of their character rooms in the main building.

 The pool was outdoors but was warm even on a grey English summers day.
 It’s cleverly designed in a natural dip making it a sun trap and sheltering it from the wind.
 It’s a modern pool, well cared for with ample space around its edge for loungers.
 There’s also table service meaning food and drinks can be ordered poolside.